Welcome to the official web site of the New Jersey Association of Corvair Enthusiasts, Inc. (NJACE)

 NJACE Breakfast Give Away !!!

 NJACE meets the first Saturday of every month for breakfast.
-In addition to club gossip and car talk, we have a drawing.
-The lucky winner gets breakfast for free!
+Following the breakfast, we have a drawing and the winner gets his or her choice of a gift certificate from Clark's Corvair Parts or having his or her breakfast check picked up by the club!
+A second name is then drawn and the winner of the second drawing receives the remaining prize.
+YOU could win this month.
 All you need to do to be eligible is to be a member in good standing and be among those in attendance.
-The winner will have their meal paid for by NJACE.
 So, get out on the first Saturday of the month and enjoy a hearty breakfast with NJACE.
 See our "Calendar" page for the date, time and location of the next NJACE breakfast meeting!

 The Chevy Corvair!
 Coolant-free engine, four wheel independent suspension, unit body construction, plenty of passenger space, balanced braking, light steering, low center of gravity and more.
 Rear-engine design was the key to the concept!